GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 The control architecture was developed after several hours of experimentation, involving tradeoffs between efficacy and complexity.
 At the heart of it is an altitude ($$z$$) controller that commands speed ($$\sigma$$), and a roll ($$\alpha$$) controller that outputs steering ($$\phi$$).
-This assumes that the bird is two parallel Single Input Single Output (SISO) system as opposed to a Multi Input Multi Output (MIMO) system, which is fair since the height and roll are the only known parameters that remain relatively independent, at least in the controls domain that we prefer to operate the bird in.
+This assumes that the bird is two parallel Single Input Single Output (SISO) systems as opposed to a Multi Input Multi Output (MIMO) system, which is fair since the height and roll are the only known parameters that remain relatively independent, at least in the controls domain that we prefer to operate the bird in.
 More on the domain in [the Data Collection section](#data-collection).
 The controller is exactly described by: